Online Gambling in Maryland (2026) | Laws, Sports Betting & Casino Guide

 Is online gambling legal in Maryland?

 Online sports betting is fully legal in Maryland — 12 licensed sportsbooks operate as of 2026.
 Online casino gaming (iGaming) is NOT legal.
-Maryland’s constitution requires any casino gaming expansion to be approved by a statewide voter referendum.
-No referendum was confirmed for November 2026 as of May 2026, putting the earliest possible launch at 2027 or later.
+Uniquely, Maryland’s constitution requires that any casino gaming expansion be approved by a statewide voter referendum.
+The legislature cannot legalize iGaming on its own.
+No iGaming referendum was confirmed for the November 2026 ballot as of May 2026, meaning the earliest legal online casino launch would be 2027 at the very earliest.

 Can I bet on sports online in Maryland?

 Yes.
-Maryland has 12 active licensed online sportsbooks: DraftKings, FanDuel, BetMGM, Caesars, bet365, ESPN Bet, Fanatics, BetRivers, BetPARX, Crab Sports Maryland, LetsBetMD, and Bally Bet.
-You must be 21+ and physically located in Maryland.
+Maryland has 12 active licensed online sportsbooks as of 2026, including DraftKings, FanDuel, BetMGM, Caesars, bet365, ESPN Bet, Fanatics, BetRivers, BetPARX, Crab Sports Maryland, LetsBetMD, and Bally Bet.
+All are licensed by the MLGCA.
+You must be 21 or older and physically located in Maryland to place a bet.

 Will Maryland ever legalize online casino gaming?

 Possibly, but not soon.
-Maryland’s constitution requires a statewide voter referendum for any commercial gaming expansion.
-An iGaming bill (SB 306) failed in the 2024 session.
-No referendum was confirmed for November 2026.
-The earliest launch would be 2027 or later.
-Maryland also banned sweepstakes casinos in March 2026, suggesting a cautious regulatory environment.
+Maryland’s constitution requires a statewide voter referendum for any expansion of commercial gaming.
+An iGaming bill (SB 306) failed in the 2024 General Assembly session.
+No referendum was confirmed for November 2026 as of May 2026.
+Realistically, Maryland iGaming would require a referendum to pass and then enabling legislation — putting the earliest possible launch at 2027 or later.
+Maryland also passed a ban on sweepstakes casinos in March 2026, suggesting a cautious regulatory environment.

 Can Maryland residents use Bovada or other offshore casinos?

 Most major offshore casinos do NOT accept Maryland players.
 Bovada, Ignition Casino, Cafe Casino, and Slots.LV all list Maryland as a restricted state.
-Wild Casino (not affiliated with the Bovada network) likely accepts Maryland players, but verify directly before use.
-Offshore platforms operate without MLGCA oversight.
+Wild Casino (an independent operator not affiliated with the Bovada network) likely accepts Maryland players, but players should verify directly by reviewing the operator’s current terms of service.
+MobileCasinoParty strongly recommends only using operators that clearly accept Maryland players and cautions that offshore platforms operate without MLGCA oversight.

 How many casinos are in Maryland?

 Maryland has 6 licensed casinos: Hollywood Casino Perryville, Ocean Downs Casino, Live!
-Casino & Hotel, Rocky Gap Casino Resort, Horseshoe Casino Baltimore, and MGM National Harbor.
-All are regulated by the MLGCA.
+Casino & Hotel (Hanover), Rocky Gap Casino Resort, Horseshoe Casino Baltimore, and MGM National Harbor.
+All are regulated by the Maryland Lottery and Gaming Control Agency (MLGCA).

 What is the minimum age for gambling in Maryland?